jenkins-infra/repository-permissions-updater/README.md

 This means that specifying a Jira security contact is only useful when it's an account not already listed as maintainer.
 `jira` is optional.

-If you represent a company with dedicated security team that needs to be involved, we recommend you to create a Jira account backed by a shared email.
+If you represent a company with dedicated security team that needs to be involved, we recommend you to create a Jira account backed by an email address that the team can access, like a mailing list.

 Managing Issue Trackers
 -----------------------